Adoption Leave Benefit

 What you’ll get

-The Adoption Leave Benefit entitlement is of 4 weeks.
+The Adoption Leave Benefit entitlement for a maximum of four (4) weeks.

 Please click here for a Schedule of Benefits Rates